devzer01/cloudforcehr-chrome/README.md

 - Tested with Chrome Version 40.0.2214.115 (64-bit) Ubuntu 14.04

 ## bugs
-- please create an issue on github if you find any bugs
+- please create an issue on github if you find any bugs and or submit a pull-request

 # disclaimer
 i am not affiliated with CloudForce HR, please use this software at your own risk.
 Some functions of cloudforce-hr may not work if the developers of CloudForce HR has not tested them with Chrome.